Home » Autism Advocacy » Celebrating Autism Awareness Month

 8. Sponsor a contest

-Consider approaching your school and asking teachers to be involved with celebrating Autism Awareness Month.
+Consider approaching your school and asking teachers to participate in celebrating Autism Awareness Month.
 They could sponsor a school competition about “Random Acts of Kindness.”

-Each student at the school could be given a puzzle piece.
-Puzzle pieces are recognized as a symbol for autism.
-Students could put their names on their puzzle pieces and paint the puzzle pieces blue.
+Each student at the school could be given a puzzle piece, which is recognized as a symbol of autism.
+Students could put their names on their puzzle pieces and paint them blue.

-Parents can encourage the school librarian to get involved with celebrating Autism Awareness Month.
-Librarians can display books dealing with autism for students to select from.
+Parents can encourage the school librarian to get involved in celebrating Autism Awareness Month.
+Librarians can display books about autism for students to select from.

 • There’s Something Different About Dad – Kirsti Evans and John Swogger